nickyiliwang0000/h/applied-javascript/intro-to-firebase.md

 #### Setting up a _Realtime Database_

 1. Now that we have configured our application to use Firebase, we can take advantage of all the cool tools Firebase have created.
-For this lesson we will just focus on utilizing their Realtime Databas.
+For this lesson we will just focus on utilizing their Realtime Database.
 Click on 'Database' on the sidebar, be sure to scroll down past Cloud Firestore.
 You will find the option to create a Realtime Database below.
 ![Step 6](https://hychalknotes.s3.amazonaws.com/firebase-step6-2019.png)

 2. Click 'Create Database'.